Price Experimentation and Interference: Related Work

-We conclude by discussing a few papers that are specifically closely related to our work.
-First, a number of other papers prior to ours have considered price experiments specifically, including \cite{wager2021experimenting, munro2021treatment, li2023experimenting, aparicio2023algorithmic, deng2023price}.
-Both \cite{wager2021experimenting} and \cite{li2023experimenting} consider estimation of treatment effects from marginal price changes; in \cite{wager2021experimenting}, this is studied via a mean-field limit approach that admits a debiasing technique, while in \cite{li2023experimenting}, the emphasis is on the estimation of such effects via model-free and model-based estimators in switchback experiments. \cite{deng2023price} also notes the possibility that the sign of the treatment effect can flip; in their setting this is due to an effect they call {\em lead-day bias} in markets with expiring goods.
-Finally, we note that \cite{carneiro2010evaluating} refers to the kinds of treatment effects we consider in this paper -- those where a continuous variable (such as price) is incrementally varied -- as {\em marginal policy changes}, and develops a framework to study them.
+A number of other papers prior to ours have considered price experiments specifically, including \cite{wager2021experimenting, munro2021treatment, li2023experimenting, aparicio2023algorithmic, roemheld2023interference, deng2023price, simchi2023pricing, DelarePricing2025}.
+Some are less related to our work; for example, \cite{simchi2023pricing} focuses on designing price experiments to mitigate the tail risk of revenue loss from experimentation, or \cite{DelarePricing2025}, which proposes a method for reducing interference bias in matching markets.
+More related to our paper, both \cite{wager2021experimenting} and \cite{li2023experimenting} consider estimation of treatment effects from marginal price changes; in \cite{wager2021experimenting}, this is studied via a mean-field limit approach that admits a debiasing technique to optimize supply-side payments via gradient descent in a centralized marketplace; while in \cite{li2023experimenting}, the emphasis is on the estimation of such effects via model-free and model-based estimators in switchback experiments with stochastic congestion (i.e., due to queueing effects). \cite{roemheld2023interference} uses an empirical study to suggest that false positives may be inflated due to interference in pricing experiments.

+More similar to our findings, \cite{deng2023price} also notes the possibility of the sign of the treatment effect estimator being incorrect; in their setting this is due to an effect they call {\em lead-day bias} in markets with expiring goods.
+In an auction design setting, \cite{Chawla2016} points out that A/B testing different auction formats can also lead to the wrong sign.
+On its part, \cite{LiWangWang2025} study A/B experiments comparing recommendation algorithms and shows how symbiosis bias—arising from shared training data between treatment and control—can result in flipping the sign of the estimated global treatment effect.
+Finally, more broadly, we note that \cite{carneiro2010evaluating} refers to the kinds of treatment effects we consider in this paper---those where a continuous variable (such as price) is incrementally varied---as {\em marginal policy changes}, and develops a framework to study them.